 Optimize Your Marketing Efforts with a Killer Value Proposition

-So when you want to establish an edge over your competitors, you need to go beyond this “usual” approach and explicitly answer the “Why should I buy from you?” question for your prospects.
-To be precise, you MUST have a USP if you want to stay ahead of the curve.
+When you want to establish an edge over your competitors, you need to go beyond the usual approach and explicitly answer the “Why should I buy from you?” question for your prospects.
+To be precise, you need to have a USP if you want to stay ahead of the curve.

 Given below are some other diagrams that show value proposition as one of the fundamental factors for a successful conversion optimization setup:

 The LIFT model is a great way to understand the key factors that determine conversion rates on websites.
 Of the six main factors, the value proposition is the key influencer.
 The other elements can either help or hinder the USP (Unique Selling Proposition).

 The conversion sequence formula Marketing Experiments is useful to understand how CVP impacts conversion.

 C = Conversion, M = The level of visitors’ motivation that matches with the offer, V = The clarity of your value proposition, I = Incentives to reduce friction, F = Friction faced in the buying process, A = Anxiety in the buying process

 Although motivation of visitors plays the most important role in the entire sequence, this element is influenced by outside factors.
 So, the next important factor and the one that you can control is the USP or value proposition.